cathayddt/bdk/docs/fabric/EXAMPLE-EN.md

 ### Step 1: Generate the required files of the blockchain network

-Creates directory *BDK_NETWORK_NAME* under *~/.bdk*.
+Creates directory *BDK_FABRIC_NETWORK_NAME* under *~/.bdk/fabric*.
 Generates *crypto-config.yaml* to let `cryptogen` command generate certificates and keys for orderers and peers.
 Copies their tls-ca certificates to the *tlsca* directory under the folder mentioned prior, and generates *configtx.yaml* using `configtxgen`, which is used to generate *genesis.block*.
 Peer and orderer compose files are then generated.

 ```bash
 bdk fabric network create -f ~/.bdk/network-create.json --create-full